Please note this is an opportunity for Rhode Island students only.

-PURPOSE: This is a summer enrichment program for six weeks meant to expose high school students from economically disadvantaged backgrounds or historically underrepresented minorities to career possibilities in basic and translational scientific research within the medical field of pathology.
+PURPOSE: This is a six week summer enrichment program designed to provide an opportunity for high school students from historically marginalized communities and economically disadvantaged backgrounds to explore careers in basic and translational scientific research within the medical field of pathology.
 Students will be placed in an immersive work environment within individual research labs where they can interact directly with junior and senior scientists in a way simple course work could never afford.

-STRUCTURE: This summer experience will be comprised of three components.
+STRUCTURE: The PLM Summer Internship summer experience is comprised of three components:

-- The main focus of the experience will be an immersive 6 week exposure to translational and basic science research in diverse areas of disease pathogenesis including such areas vaccine development, malaria pathobiology, neural and cardiac development, and neurodegenerative disease.
+Research: The main focus of the experience is an immersive 6-week exposure to translational and basic science research in diverse areas of disease pathogenesis including vaccine development, malaria pathobiology, neural and cardiac development, and neurodegenerative disease.
 Students will be assigned individually to research labs, where they will work on a specific research project as part of a team of scientists.
-Students are expected to work 25 hrs/ week.
-At the end of the summer, students will be expected to give a brief presentation to their peers and faculty highlighting their work.
+At the end of the summer, students will give a brief presentation to their peers and faculty highlighting their work.

-- A longitudinal group didactic component, amounting to a half day a week will be spent shadowing pathologists at local university-affiliated hospitals in order to gain an understanding of how surgical pathology and laboratory medicine are intimately involved in patient care and closely linked to translational research.
+Clinical: Interns will spend a half day each week shadowing pathologists at local university affiliated hospitals in order to gain an understanding of how surgical pathology and laboratory medicine are intimately involved in patient care and closely linked to translational research.

 Career: Interns will participate in career development roundtables to learn about different biomedical career paths as well as how to successfully prepare for them.
 In addition, interns will participate in a college essay writing workshop series and have their essays reviewed by Brown Writing Center Fellows.